Alice Marie Johnson is Commuted

 If not for the intervention of the CAN-DO Foundation who, with the help of numerous other advocates this injustice would have continued.

-Equal Justice Under Law would like to pay tribute to our partner Amy Povah and the CAN-DO Foundation who, with the help of numerous other advocates, worked for years to make this happen.
+Equal Justice Under Law would like to pay tribute to our partners Andrea James of the National Council and Amy Povah of the CAN-DO Foundation, with the help of numerous other advocates, who worked for years to make this happen.
 Let's hope the end of Alice Johnson's time as a prisoner of the war on drugs is a signal that the tireless efforts of advocates will secure freedom for many more victims of mandatory sentencing.